What is a POAM?

 Step 1: Conduct a Thorough Risk Assessment

-Begin by conducting an initial assessment to identify potential vulnerabilities within your systems.
-If you need assistance with your risk assessment, Bright Defense’s vCISO services can help.
+Begin with an initial assessment to find potential vulnerabilities across your systems.
+If you need help with the risk assessment process, Bright Defense’s vCISO services can provide guidance and support.

 Step 2: Analyze and Prioritize Risks

-After identifying vulnerabilities, assess each for its potential impact and the likelihood of exploitation.
-You can discover these weaknesses through internal vulnerability assessments, assessments by external parties, or during active breach events (hopefully not!).
-It’s crucial to document how each vulnerability was discovered and detected.
-Prioritize the vulnerabilities based on this assessment, focusing on those that pose the highest risk to your operations.
+After identifying vulnerabilities, assess each one based on its potential impact and the likelihood of exploitation.
+These weaknesses may be uncovered through internal vulnerability assessments, external assessments, or active security incidents.
+It is important to document how each vulnerability was found and detected.
+After that, prioritize the vulnerabilities based on risk, with the highest-risk issues addressed first.

-Tools like JumpCloud can help.
-JumpCloud provides extensive visibility into user activities and device security posture.
-This helps prioritize vulnerabilities based on potential business impact.
+Tools like JumpCloud can support this process.
+JumpCloud gives organizations visibility into user activity and device security posture, which can help teams rank vulnerabilities based on potential business impact.

 Step 3: Develop Mitigation Strategies